adamshephard/ODYN_inference/README.md

 - `feature_generation.py`: script to generate features for the final MLP model (using output from above script)
 - `oed_prognosis.py`: main inference script for geenrating the ODYN-score for predicting malignant transformation
 - `heatmap_generation.py`: script to generate heatmaps
+- `visualize_output.py`: script to convert output annotations into a single annotation store for easy viewing with TIAViz
 - `visualize_output.sh`: bash script to load TIAViz for visualising all ODYN output at WSI-level